Vital Voices: History

-In May 2022, Vital Voices opened its new global headquarters at 1509 16th Street, NW, in Washington, D.C..
+In May 2022, Vital Voices opened its new global headquarters at 1509 16th Street, NW, in Washington, D.C.

 Mission and programs

-Vital Voices' website states that its mission is "to identify, invest in and bring visibility to extraordinary women around the world by unleashing their leadership potential to transform lives and accelerate peace and prosperity in their communities."
+Vital Voices' website states that its mission is "to identify, invest in, and bring visibility to extraordinary women around the world by unleashing their leadership potential to transform lives and accelerate peace and prosperity in their communities."

-Vital Voices works in Africa, Asia, Eurasia, Latin America and the Caribbean and the Middle East and North Africa, focusing on the business, political and civil society sectors.
+Vital Voices works in Africa, Asia, Eurasia, Latin America, and the Caribbean and the Middle East and North Africa, focusing on the business, political, and civil society sectors.
 The organization regularly hosts international forums, capacity-building workshops, and training seminars for women.

 Vital Voices’ Human Rights program currently focuses on combating human trafficking and other forms of violence against women and girls.

 Global Leadership Awards

 Vital Voices hosts the annual Global Leadership Awards, honoring women leaders working in the areas of human rights, economic empowerment, or political reform.
 The 2009 ceremony was described as that year's "Most Inspirational Event" in Washington, D.C., in an article in Washington Life Magazine.
+Its most recent laureates in 2023 include Ava DuVernay, Inna Braverman, Hellen Lunkuse, Sara Minkara and Enass Muzamel.

+Womenlead India fellowship

+In 2022 Vital Voices and Reliance Foundation launched the WomenLead India fellowship to support 50 women in India, who are working in the areas of women rights, economic empowerment in India.

+50 women were selected by the Vital Voices and Reliance Foundation in 2022 for the fellowship, including Shridevi Mogilinee, Revathi Radhakrishnan, and Shilpi Singh.

+Solidarity council

+Male members of the solidarity council include the actor David Schwimmer, athlete Don McPherson, filmmaker Jackson Katz and Democratic politician Mike Rawlings.